How to Say "If the grandfather goes to the market, the grandfather can learn magic" in Korean | -(으)면 Grammar

 What does "If the grandfather goes to the market, the grandfather can learn magic" mean in Korean?

-The Korean sentence "할아버지가 시장에 가면, 마법을 배울 수 있어요." translates to "If the grandfather goes to the market, the grandfather can learn magic." in English. "할아버지가 시장에 가면, 마법을 배울 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "할아버지가 시장에 가면, 마법을 배울 수 있어요." translates to "If the grandfather goes to the market, the grandfather can learn magic." in English.
+This expression perfectly illustrates Korean storytelling: "할아버지가 시장에 가면, 마법을 배울 수 있어요." means "if the grandfather goes to the market, the grandfather can learn magic", but the Korean version carries an undertone of adventure and discovery.

 Pronunciation guide: halabeojiga sijange gamyeon, mabeopeul baeul su iteoyo.